YoloZoloo/testOS/README.md

 # testOS
-Experimental 32 bit operating system.
+Experimental 32 bit operating system written  from scratch without using even standard libraries such as stdlib, stdio.

+## Current progress
+Currently testOS can only print "Hello World!" to terminal.